Mac Charles Webb, 87, of Nampa, Idaho, peacefully passed away and went home to Jesus on February 4, 2020.

 Mac is preceded in death by his siblings Famasa Whitmire, Maurene Darby, Wesley Webb, and Joseph Webb.
 He is survived by his sisters Mary Sue Fleming Elsie Ritzow, his wife, Paula, his three sons and daughter, his grandchildren Reanna, Jadon, Ciana, Owen, Ruby, Elijah, and his great-granddaughter, Esrah.

-To send flowers to Mac's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mac Charles Webb, please visit our floral store.